-Modern indoor TV antennas have mostly evolved from the enormous "rabbit ears" of old to near-paper-thin sheets of plastic that you can mount to a wall or hide behind your TV.
+Modern indoor TV antennas have mostly evolved from the enormous (but charming) "rabbit ears" design of old to near-paper-thin sheets of plastic that you can mount to a wall or even hide behind your TV.
 But the Clear TV HDTV Antenna reimagines the classic design as a USB stick-sized antenna with extendable rabbit ears.

-It's small, it's simple, and it's incredibly cheap (we picked ours up from Walmart for a mere $10).
-But if you're thinking that a design like this is too good to be true, then you're on to something: While we experienced good reception in one location that we've used to test many antennas, we struggled to pull as many channels or as consistent of reception in another area that has been fine with larger, more powerful rivals.
+It's small, simple and amazingly cheap (we picked ours up from Walmart for a mere $10).
+But if you're thinking that a design like this is too good to be true, you'd be kind of correct.
+While we experienced good reception in one location that we've used to test many antennas, we struggled to pull as many channels or as consistent of reception in another area that has been fine with larger, more powerful rivals.

 The Clear TV HDTV Antenna might do the trick for you and could be a steal... but if it doesn't, then you've just wasted $10 on a half-functional hunk of plastic.